The Land Bases of the Navajo Nation

 The different land types create internal federal regulatory and policy boundaries which the Tribe must negotiate, none of which align with our traditional land use and relational practices.
 Like all Indian tribes, the Navajo Nation must work across these boundaries.

 Federal regulations are implemented by many agencies of the Department of the Interior (DOI), among which is the Bureau of Indian Affairs (BIA) which implements trust responsibility services on reservations.
 Other DOI agencies and programs manage natural resources on public land only since the 20th century, prior to which the federal government acquired or disposed of land rather than managed them, including indigenous treaty reservation lands and indigenous treaty surrendered lands.
 With reservation trust services and public land management all under a single department (DOI), policies and methods to limit the footprint of human beings in public lands came also to be a priority on reservations while tribal governments separately work towards our own governance for the permanent benefit of our own people and our way of life for future generations.
-It is to be noted that land management of federal public parks and forests, in which human beings are mere temporary visitors, takes little account of large population increases, nor significant adjustments for human activity that will grow and keep growing.
+Federal law (AIARMA and NIFRMA) mandates integrated planning, yet the BIA’s reliance on “single-use permits” contradicts the federal government’s own statutory goals for “Sustained Yield.”
+(It is to be noted that land management of federal public parks and forests, in which human beings are temporary visitors, takes little account of large population increases, nor significant adjustments for human activity that will grow and keep growing).

 Methods to support permanent tribal communities are not at the root of federal land policies.